saeyslab/nichenetr/README.md

 -   inferring putative ligand-target links active in the system under study
--   inferring potential signaling paths between ligands and target genes of interest
+-   inferring potential signaling paths between ligands and target genes of interest: to generate causal hypotheses and check which data sources support the predictions
+-   validation of the prior ligand-target model
+-   construction of user-defined prior ligand-target models

-Moreover, we provide instructions on how to make intuitive visualizations of the main predictions.
+Moreover, we provide instructions on how to make intuitive visualizations of the main predictions (e.g., via circos plots as shown here below).

-nichenetr was tested on both Windows and Linux (R version 3.6.0)

 ![](vignettes/circos_plot_adapted.png)